jitendragangwar123/ChainRust/README.md

 **Response**:
 - `200 OK`: Returns a JSON string confirming block addition.
+- `400 Bad Request`: If the signature is invalid or funds are insufficient.
 - `500 Internal Server Error`: If the server encounters an issue (e.g., mutex poisoning).